Chhed13/terraform-aws-cd-on-ec2/README.md

 Prerequisites:
 * Terraform version >= 0.12
-* AWS acc
+* AWS account
 * know how to create custom AMI
 * non-default VPC with private subnets
 * VPN into it
+* For join to Consul cluster
     * Consul cluster present
-* Consul DNS resolving is working
+* For external balancing
-* For external balancing: ALB listeners are prepared
+    * ALB listeners are prepared
 * For health check:
   * `python3` command is working.
 Python 3.6 is expected
   * package `requests` is installed.
     * on Windows it should be installed separately by running `pip install requests`
+  * some fixed http endpoint exists for check
+    * it is convenient to use Consul DNS names with version tags for this

 Workflow:
 (for details - watch examples)